mikebway/k8s-istio-poc/docs/README.md

 ### Knative Serving of public services

-Running Knative Serving to host on-demand loading of publicly accessible services alongside non-Knative services in the same cluster requires multiple Istio ingress gateway configurations, at least one for Knative services and at least one for non-Knative services.
+Running Knative Serving to host on-demand loading of externally accessible services alongside non-Knative services in the same cluster requires multiple Istio ingress gateway configurations, at least one for Knative services and at least one for non-Knative services.